tifapp/FitnessProject/README.md

 ## Troubleshooting

 If you're having issues, please reach out on slack.
-If you're dealing with a configuration issue of some kind, please edit [this](https://github.com/tifapp/TiFShared/wiki/Configuration-Issues) document with details on the issue, and add every step you took to solve the issue to that document.
+If you're dealing with a configuration issue of some kind, please edit [this "what the fuck" document](https://github.com/tifapp/TiFShared/wiki/WTF-Issues) with details on the issue, and add every step you took to solve the issue to that document.
 Keeping a past record of issues is important for preventing issues in the future.

 ## Appendix